 Have obstructions?
 So what?
 A long as the obstruction isn’t preventing your trigger finger from pulling the trigger, you’re good to go.
 This ability will save you split-seconds of valuable time for you to aim and shoot your target center-mass.
 Yes, I know I wrote “split-seconds,” but split-seconds can make the difference between you being above ground or six feet under.
 Split-seconds can be just the time you need to win that average 3-second gunfight.

-Bottom line: if you carry concealed, get a laser.
+Bottom line: the best concealed and carry guns will have lasers.
 Doesn’t matter if you’re a beginner or Rob Leatham.
 Get a laser.
 Good luck!